 - 67% of shoppers check the returns page before making a purchase

 - 47% want an easy-to-print return label

-Regardless of whether you’re in growth mode or simply looking to improve your end-to-end logistics before the ecommerce peak season, bringing on a fulfillment partner could be just what you need to take your ecommerce operations to the next level.
+Regardless of whether you’re in growth mode or simply looking to improve your end-to-end logistics before the ecommerce peak season, partnering with the right logistics provider is crucial to taking your ecommerce operations to the next level.